deanwilson/terraform-aws-security-alarms/README.md

       alarm_actions             = ["${module.admin-sns-email-topic.arn}"]
     }

+### Security Group Activity

+Security groups are one of the most important security related AWS resources and you should be explicitly aware of any changes made to them.
+This module adds an alarm that notifies on any events that modify, add, or remove them.

+    module "security-group-alarm" {
+      source    = "terraform-aws-security-alarms/modules/security-group-event"
+      namespace = "unixdaemon"

+      cloudtrail_log_group_name = "${module.cloudtrail.cloudtrail_log_group_name}"
+      alarm_actions             = ["${module.admin-sns-email-topic.arn}"]
+    }

+The actual alarms raised from this module do not contain the explicit details of what changed.
+Instead you will need to look at your CloudTrail / CloudWatch Logs / AWS Config dashboards to pinpoint the actual change.
+Hopefully this can be improved in the future.

 ### Console Signin Failure

 Work in progress.
 Raise alerts when someone fails to log into your AWS console.